zly2006/25w14craftmine-Bug-Fixes/README.md

 - Fixed **ALL** registry tag bugs in mine dimensions.
 - Fixed **ALL** structure (villages, trial chambers, etc) generation bugs in mine dimensions.
 - Fixed "Rabbits" will spawn Parrots.
+- Fixed an issue where you would get stuck on a completed mine if you left the game midway.
 - Allow "Soul Link" to be used in local LAN.
 - Fixed "The Ultimate Miner" cannot be obtained.
 - Fixed "Dry Land" Mine Ingredient obtaining.